Wunderbyte-GmbH/moodle-theme_squared/Readme.md

 Required version of Moodle
 ==========================
-This version works with Moodle 3.9 version 2020061500.00 (Build: 20200615) and above within the 3.9 branch until the next release.
+This version works with Moodle 4.1 version 2022112800.00 (Build: 20221128) and above within the MOODLE_401_STABLE branch until the next release.

-Please ensure that your hardware and software complies with 'Requirements' in 'Installing Moodle' on 'docs.moodle.org/39/en/Installing_Moodle'.
+Please ensure that your hardware and software complies with 'Requirements' in '[Installing Moodle](https://docs.moodle.org/401/en/Installing_Moodle)'.

 Installation
 ============